colleen-love/AkkaPipes/README.md

     HELLO, WORLD.

 It's concurrent, so the order of operations in branched pipe's can happen in any which way.

-The pipe builder can also build an 'ended' pipe.
-This way, after your final pipes are finished processing an object, they sends along the output to the akka actor that you've specified.

-        ActorRef myRef = getActorRef();
-        PipeBuilder pipeBuilder = new PipeBuilder(PipeSystem.GetSystem());
-        PipeOpening opening = pipeBuilder.build(schematic, myRef);

 ##Pipe Types

 There are a few types of pipes.